Christian Potenza

-Anthony Christian Potenza is a Canadian actor and comedian.
+Anthony Christian Potenza is a Canadian actor, comedian and teacher.
 He has voiced Jude Lizowski on 6teen as well as Brando Beaver and both of the Bison Brothers in Pikwik Pack.
 From 2007 to 2022, Potenza was the voice actor for Chris McLean in Total Drama.

 Early life

 Potenza was born in Ottawa, Ontario to Anne (née Clement) and Joseph Potenza.

 Career

 Potenza has been on television since 1997, when he first appeared in the television series Riverdale as the character Jimmy.

 His performances include appearing as Doug in the CBC Television hockey comedy series The Tournament, as well as CSA Agent Joel in the 2002 Jackie Chan movie The Tuxedo.
 Most of Potenza's roles are in television commercials, including a giant yellow toothbrush in the "evil gingivitis" commercials for Listerine, a dog in the Fido commercials "The Office" and "The Promotion", as well as a sunflower in Canadian Kia ads.
 He performed the voice for Jude Lizowski on 6teen; another cartoon character is Trevor Troublemeyer on the show Sidekick.
 He also guest starred in the show Grojband as Party Danimal and performed the voice for Chris McLean in the Total Drama series.

 He also appeared in an episode of Colin and Justin's Home Heist in 2007, in which the suburban Oakville home he shares with his daughter Teagan was remodelled.